-High- Level Steps Maintenance Window Comments Preparation of 4.4.0 artifacts Planned activity before maintenance window 2 Only needed for air-gapped installation.
+Reboot of management node and computes with active VM Maintenance window 1 Ensures that the pod is running with RHEL 7.9 with OSP 13.
+Preparation of 4.4.3 artifacts Planned activity before maintenance window 2 Only needed for air-gapped installation.
 For more details, see NFVI Installation File-Based Image.
-Use the getartifacts .py in Cisco VIM 4.4.0 release with -U option.
-Upgrade to Cisco VIM 4.4.0 from Cisco VIM 4.2.4 maintenance window 2 Upgrade of Openstack and Infra containers to 4.4.0 Upgrade from RHEL 8.2 to RHEL 8.4 of all controllers and of compute nodes with no active VMS Reboot of management node.
-Maintenance window 2 Complete upgrade of management node by rebooting.
+Use the getartif acts.py in Cisco VIM 4.4.3 release with -U option.
+Upgrade to Cisco VIM 4.4.3 from Cisco VIM 3.6.6 maintenance window 2 DB migration: Queens-Rocky, Rocky-Stein Upgrade of Openstack and Infra containers to 4.4.3.
+Leapp upgrade from RHEL 7.9 to RHEL 8.4 of all controllers and of compute nodes with no active VMs Copy the management node backup to a remote system Maintenance window 2 Copy the management node backup for future restoration.
+Use the backup that is created automatically during the previous step.
+Restoring management node to Cisco VIM 4.4.3 Maintenance window 2 For restoration procedure, see Restoring Management Node.
 Planned reboot of compute nodes with active VM Maintenance window 2 Complete leapp upgrades on compute nodes by rebooting target compute nodes.
-Use the cvim_reboot_status.py provided in /installer-4.4.0/tools/ directory to identity the compute nodes that need reboot.
-Copy vim_upgrade_orchest ration.py from the tools dir and to /root/ and initiate the finish_upgrade_with_reboot option or -fuwr provide in vim_upgrade_orchestrator.py for targeted compute reboots.
+Use the cvim_reboot_status.py provided in installer-4.4.3/tools/ directory to identity the compute nodes that need reboot.
+Copy the 4.4.3 vim_upgrade_orchestrator.py tool to /root/ and complete the upgrade using finish_upgrade_with_reboot or -fuwr for targeted compute reboots.
 The nodes must be rebooted using the vim_upgrade_orchestration.py tool.
 Do not reboot the nodes using 'reboot' or 'shutdown -r'.
+Move Ceph Volume from Simple to LVM Maintenance window 3 Use the ceph_migration_status.py provided in installer-4.4.3/tools/ directory to get the status of Ceph Volume type, and do remove/add storage or replace controller for full/HC and micro pod, to move Ceph volume from simple to LVM.